 An exceptional realtor understands that buying a home is an emotional experience.
 The ability to look beyond the obvious is what sets South Beach realtor Esther Percal apart.
 Her knowledge of extraordinary luxury waterfront property in South Beach and the surrounding area makes her the ‘go to’ source for luxury oceanfront and bayside condominiums, and opulent waterfront homes.

-Percal's history in Miami Beach is a long one, which gives her an insider's view of the wealthiest newss and the most sought-after properties on and around the Beach.
+Percal’s history in Miami Beach is a long one, which gives her an insider’s view of the most expensive, newest, and the most sought-after properties on and around the Beach.
 Percal’s knowledge of luxury locales like Star Island, Sunset Island, Palm Island, Hibiscus Island, La Gorce Island and North Bay Road; as well as elegant Collins Avenue oceanfront condominiums spanning from South of Fifth, or SoFi, in South Beach to Bal Harbour is comprehensive.

 Because Esther Percal is so respected in the upper echelons of Miami Beach society, her listings of exclusive luxury rentals is unparalleled as well.
 Her commitment to her clients is a rarity in her field, so much so that many buyers and sellers become close friends.
 “From the moment I met Esther, which was over fifteen years ago now, I was struck by her energy, intelligence and obvious integrity,” says renowned writer/editor Robert Gottlieb, who purchased a home on Miami Beach with Esther’s help a decade and a half ago.
 “I would trust her with anything and everything.
 It was worth buying that house just to have Esther as a friend.”

-Considering that she has over three decades of experience and an incredible work ethic, it is no wonder that Esther Percal has a superb reputation and a track record that speaks for itself when it comes to selling luxury waterfront properties in and around Miami Beach.
+Considering that she has over four decades of experience and an incredible work ethic, it is no wonder that Esther Percal has a superb reputation and a track record that speaks for itself when it comes to selling luxury waterfront properties in and around Miami Beach.
 “I have succeeded by going against the norm,” she remarks.
 “I bring honesty and integrity to the table so that my clients can relax and know that they are getting the best representation available to them.”